juakofz/Age-of-Space/README.md

 - Fixed mouse class so it makes a bit more sense
 - Ships now can be selected and moved correctly
 - Added some bugs

+[Large gap due to work overload]

+#### P0.9.3
+- A lot of code rewriting
+- Bug fixing
+- Ships now shoot and explode
+- Enemy ships apear every few secconds
+- Getting ready for realese
+- New exciting and elusive bugs